reb0und/lrs/notes/advanced_features.md

 - Miri doesn't catch everything that may be incorrect when writing unsafe code, it is a dynamic analysis tool, only catches problems with code that actually gets run, need to use in conjunction with good testing techniques to increase confidence about hte unsafe code that is written

 ### When to Use Unsafe Code
-- Using `unsafe` to use one of the five superpowers just discussed isn't wrong or even frowned upon, but it is tricker to get `unsafe` code correct because the compiler cna't help uphold memory safety, when there is a reason to use `unsafe` code, can do so, and having the `explicit` unsafe annotation makes it easier to track down the source of problems when they occur, whenever writing unsafe code, can use Miri to help be more confident that the code written upholds Rust's rules
+- Using `unsafe` to use one of the five superpowers just discussed isn't wrong or even frowned upon, but it is tricker to get `unsafe` code correct because the compiler can't help uphold memory safety, when there is a reason to use `unsafe` code, can do so, and having the `explicit` unsafe annotation makes it easier to track down the source of problems when they occur, whenever writing unsafe code, can use Miri to help be more confident that the code written upholds Rust's rules

 ## Advanced Traits